Current Projects and Activities

 Waterton Biosphere Reserve Carnivore Working Group (CWG)

-The WBR CWG is administered and coordinated by the Waterton Biosphere Reserve Association (WBRA).
-It is composed primarily of producers who represent the community and also includes representation from ASRD.
-The CWG links with and enhances collaborative work already taking place in the region by landowners and groups including Drywood Yarrow Conservation Partnership (DYCP), Chief Mountain Landowners Information Network (CMLIN), Southwestern Alberta Conservation Partnership (SACP), the Nature Conservancy of Canada (NCC), and Cardston County (CC) and the MD of Ranchland.
+The CWG links with and enhances collaborative work already taking place in the region by landowners and groups including Drywood Yarrow Conservation Partnership (DYCP), Chief Mountain Landowners Information Network (CMLIN), Southwestern Alberta Conservation Partnership (SACP), the Nature Conservancy of Canada (NCC), Waterton Biosphere Reserve, Cardston County (CC) and the MD of Ranchland.

 Reduction of Large Carnivore Attractants

 Restricting access to attractants can significantly reduce carnivore-human conflicts.
 In southwestern Alberta, the primary agricultural attractants include dead livestock (deadstock), granaries, bee yards, and calving areas.
 In order to decrease conflicts with large carnivores, WBR provides support to activities designed to remove or reduce carnivore attractants from private lands.
 Current attractant management projects include removing dead livestock from the landscape, making grain and feed storage facilities more secure, and installing electric fencing to keep carnivores away from other attractants.

 |Photo by Nora Manners/WBR|